spmaxsp/vulkan-fun/README.md

 - The Project requires SDL2 and the Vulkan SDK. (on arch the vulkan sdk is available in `vulkan-devel`)
 - The Cmake locates both using the `find_package` command.
 - As logger the spdlog library is used.
 It is included as a submodule in the project.
+- For later the imgui library is included as a submodule as well.

 ### 2. Creating the SDL Window